willydlw/fall2020avd/intro_python/README.md

 You will find there are references to python 2.x and 3.x.
 There are differences between these versions.
 Class examples will be written for python 3.x.

+### How does python work?

+Python is an interpreted, high-level, general-purpose programming language.
+It is dynamically typed and garbage-collected.

+Python code, written in .py file is first compiled to *bytecode*, a low-level set of instructions that can be executed by an interpreter.
+Instead of executing the instructions on the CPU, bytecode instructions are executed on a Virtual Machine.

+Dynamic typing means that the interpeter determines the validity of variable types and operations performed at run-time.

+The Garbage Collector automatically frees up memory space.
+It keeps track of the number of references to an object.
+When the reference count goes down to zero, it deletes the object.

-The examples in lessons 1 - 6 below are intended to introduce you to the python syntax and provide a quick start reference for the language.
+The example in lessons 1 - 7 below are intended to introduce you to the python syntax and provide a quick start reference for the language.

 <br><br>